stringandstickytape/MaxsAiStudio/README.md

 ### 14. Keyboard Shortcuts

 - Ctrl+Enter: Send message to AI

+### 15. Automatic Readme Update

+- The application now includes a feature to automatically update the readme based on the latest GitHub diff.
+- This feature can be accessed through the new "Specials" menu.

 This AI conversation tool provides a comprehensive environment for interacting with AI models, managing conversations, and organizing your AI-assisted work.
 By utilizing its various features, users can efficiently conduct and manage complex AI conversations across multiple topics and models.